safenetwork/primer.safenetwork.org/README.md

 An introductory guide to the world's first fully autonomous data and communications network

-The SAFE Network is a secure, decentralised P2P network being developed by MaidSafe.
+The SAFE Network is a secure, decentralized P2P network being developed by [MaidSafe](https://github.com/maidsafe).

 Contents